FerRacimo/Archaeomics/Fstats.md

 # Data processing

-First, let's convert our pruned plink files back to packed eigenstrat format.
+First, let's convert our pruned plink files to packed eigenstrat format.
 Use a new parameter file (plink2geno.par), with the following information:

 ```
 genotypename: Data/HumanOriginsPublic2068_reduced_pruned.bed